jonasdagefoerde/3d-printing/README.md

 ## Adjustable ball joint

 An OpenSCAD model of a universal ball joint.
 It can be adjusted via many different parameters to satisfy individual needs.
-Have a look at [](http://www.thingiverse.com/thing:889439).
+Have a look at the latest version on [Thingiverse](http://www.thingiverse.com/thing:889439).